deveshm/connormcgarr.github.io/_posts/2020-02-01-x64-Kernel-Shellcode-Revisited-and-SMEP-Bypass.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/64_8.png" alt="">

 As you can see, the process address for our `cmd.exe` process is located at `0xffffe6028694d580`.
-We also know, based on our research earlier, that the `Token` of a process is located at an offset of 0x358 from the process.
+We also know, based on our research earlier, that the `Token` of a process is located at an offset of 0x358 from the process address.
 Let's Use WinDbg to overwrite the `cmd.exe` access token with the access token of the SYSTEM process.

 <img src="{{ site.url }}{{ site.baseurl }}/images/64_9.png" alt="">